goldenstein64/tic-tac-toe.ts/README.md

 # tic-tac-toe

-This is a TypeScript library implementation of tic-tac-toe.
+This is a TypeScript implementation of tic-tac-toe as a library and a console application.
+They may be published under `@goldenstein64/tic-tac-toe` and `@goldenstein64/tic-tac-toe-console` respectively.

-- Uses `Board` and `Mark` objects for data representation
+- `Board` and `Mark` objects are for data representation
-- Uses `Player` and `*Computer` objects for player inputs
+- `Player` and `*Computer` objects are for player behaviors
-- Uses `Connection` as the console/mocked interface
+- `Connection` and `Message` are the I/O interface
-- Uses `Application` for representing the game's rules
+- `Board` and `Application` represent the game's rules